20052023

 Rhiannon's research looks at which forms of intergroup contact best reduce prejudice, how and why they do so, and what consequences they have for intergroup relations.
 Specifically, she studies predictors and outcomes of different forms of intergroup contact in reducing prejudice, including cross-group friendship (e.g., Bagci, Cameron, Turner et al., 2019; Turner & Cameron, 2016; Turner & Feddes, 2011; Turner et al., 2013), extended contact (e.g., Turner, Hewstone, Voci, & Vonofakou, 2008; West & Turner, 2014), imagined contact (e.g., Crisp & Turner, 2012; Turner, West, & Levita, 2015), and online contact (Austin & Turner, 2018, White, Turner, Verrelli, Harvey, & Hanna, 2018).
 She is also interested in the role of personality (Turner, Dhont et al., 2014; Vezzali, Turner, Capozza, & Trifilleti, 2017; Choma, Jagavat, Hodson, & Turner, 2017), and nostalgia in the study of intergroup relations (Turner, Wildschut, Sedikides & Gheorghiu, 2013, Turner, Wildschut, & Sedikides, 2018), the impact of contact beyond improved intergroup relations (Meleady, Crisp, Hopthrow, & Turner, 2019), and perceptions of cross-group romantic relationships (Paterson, Turner, & Conner, 2015; Paterson, Turner & Hodson, 2019).

-She is currently involved in five funded projects: a British Academy project looking at how children talk about race (2020-2021), an ERC MSCA project looking at VR contact (2019-2021), an EPSRC project on changing perceptions of Gender Equality Initiatives (2019-2020), an evaluation of the CASE Shared Education project for the Education Authority NI (2019-2022), and an SEUPB project evaluating the impact of the PEACE IV programme on young people (2017-2022).
-She has previously received funding from the AHRC, ESRC, ESRC GCRF Network Fund, AHRC GCRF Global Impact Accelerator Fund, NIHR, the Leverhulme Trust, and the British Academy.
+She is currently CI on an RSC funded project on LGBTQ+ inclusion symbols in STEM subjects and has recently completed a British Academy project looking at how children talk about race (2022-2024), an ERC MSCA project looking at VR contact (2019-2022), and an SEUPB project evaluating the impact of the PEACE IV programme on young people (2017-2022).
+She has previously received funding from the AHRC, EPSRC, ESRC, ESRC GCRF Network Fund, AHRC GCRF Global Impact Accelerator Fund, NIHR, the Leverhulme Trust, and SEUPB.

 Rhiannon is a past recipient of the BPS Award for Outstanding Doctoral Research Contributions to Psychology (2007), the Society for Personality and Social Psychology’s Robert B. Cialdini Award for excellence in field research (2008), and the Gordon Allport Intergroup Relations Prize (2011).
 She is also part of a team working on Shared Education in Northern Ireland which was recently Awarded a Queen's Anniversary Prize (2020), and delivered the British Academy - British Psychological Society Annual Lecture at the Royal Society in London in September 2019.
-Most recently she received the 2020 Vice Chancellor's Prize for Research Engagement, following her work on the Channel 4 documentary 'The School That Tried to End Racism'.
-From 2019-2022 she is editor-in-chief of the European Review of Social Psychology.
+She received the 2020 Vice Chancellor's Prize for Research Engagement, following her work on the Channel 4 documentary 'The School That Tried to End Racism', which won a BAFTA in 2021.
+From 2019-2022 she was editor-in-chief of the European Review of Social Psychology.
 She is also on the editorial board of the Journal of Personality and Social Psychology: Interpersonal Relations and Group Processes, the Journal of Experimental Social Psychology, Group Processes and Intergroup Relations, and the European Journal of Social Psychology.
-In 2020, she was appointed as an Output Assessor for the UoA4 (Psychology, Psychiatry and Neuroscience) sub-panel for REF2021.
+She was an Output Assessor on the UoA4 (Psychology, Psychiatry and Neuroscience) sub-panel for REF2021.

 Teaching